-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Understand the principles, production and examples of gene therapy, antisense therapy and protein therapeutics.
-Learn the classification, production methods and applications of therapeutic proteins which are engineered proteins that have revolutionized the field of medicine and diagnostics.
-CO 2 Know the strategies of applying gene therapy or antisense therapy to combat various diseases.
-CO 3 Understand the important new concepts in engineering of vaccines and peptibodies and their applications for various diseases.
-CO 4 Know the steps involved in drug designing right from identification of the API in activity guided drug development to its metabolism and action.
-CO 5 Get an insight into pharmaceutical research and the journey of a drug before it reaches the market.
-CO 6 Evaluate disease models used for developing new therapeutics, and computational models for rational drug design.
-CO 7 Assess the pharmacogenomics of various illnesses like cancer syndromes, neuropsychotic and cardiovascular disorders.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Understand the principles, classification, production and examples of gene therapy, antisense therapy and protein therapeutics.
+CO 2 Distinguish between gene therapy, antisense therapy and protein therapeutics and select the appropriate therapy for the treatment of a certain disease.
+CO 3 Recall the important new concepts in engineering of vaccines and peptibodies and their applications for various diseases.
+CO 4 Evaluate disease models used for developing new therapeutics, and computational models for rational drug design.
+CO 5 Assess the pharmacogenomics of various illnesses like cancer syndromes, neuropsychotic and cardiovascular disorders.
+CO 6 Investigate the steps involved in drug designing right from identification of the API in activity guided drug development to its metabolism and action.